 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Condolences on the Impact of Typhoon Chido in the Mayotte Archipelago
+Condolences on the impact of Typhoon Chido in the Mayotte archipelago

 VietnamPlusVietnamPlus17/12/2024

-Vietnamese leaders have sent condolences to French leaders upon learning that Typhoon Chido caused serious damage to people and property in the Mayotte archipelago.
+Vietnamese leaders have sent condolences to French leaders upon learning that typhoon Chido caused serious damage to people and property in the Mayotte archipelago.

-On December 15, Le Monde newspaper quoted local officials expressing concern that “thousands of people” may have died after super typhoon Chido swept through the French overseas territory of Mayotte, leaving behind serious damage not seen in the past 90 years./.
+On December 15, Le Monde newspaper quoted local officials as expressing concern that “thousands of people” may have died after super typhoon Chido swept through the French overseas territory of Mayotte, leaving behind serious damage not seen in the past 90 years./.

 Source: https://www.vietnamplus.vn/dien-tham-hoi-ve-anh-huong-cua-con-bao-chido-tai-quan-dao-mayotte-post1002645.vnp